stephenbunch/redone/README.md

 See the [Component API Reference](docs/component.md).

 ## `renderAsync(element)`
-With support for async computations, the default static render function provided by React won't work.
+With support for async computations, the default static render function provided by React isn't enough.
 Redone provides a utility method called `renderAsync` which walks the element tree multiple times until all async computations have completed.

 ```js
 import { connect } from 'redone';